raymondEhlers/mammoth/README.md

 You will need to adjust the virtualenv path in `CMAKE_PREFIX_PATH` (part of `cmake.configureSettings`) as necessary.
 This should allow the CMake plugin to configure properly[^1].
 This is the approach RJE uses as of May 2025.

-[^1]: Configuring with CMake used to fail due to missing scikit-build-core variables, but they're now defined in the `CMakeLists.txt` when needed, so this is not an issue anymore.
+[^1]: Configuring with CMake used to fail due to missing scikit-build-core variables, but they're now (May 2025) defined in the `CMakeLists.txt` when needed, so this should not be an issue anymore.

 ### Dedicated virtualenv for headers